majk-p/hacking-macropad-scala/slides/slides.md

 That's the **real life recording** of my attempting to use software from those threads

+- At this point i connected the device to a spare laptop I and sniffed the traffic, nothing sus there as well

 Numerous issues, but the biggest issue was the fact that particular keyboard can come with various device-id & vendor-id, meaning that programming it needs different set of commands sent to the device.

 - Identically looking keyboards report as totally different vendor-id/product-id